Tzipi Livni: 1999–2005: Likud

 Livni was first elected to the Knesset as a member of the Likud in 1999.
 She initially did not take an active role in lawmaking.
 When Ariel Sharon became prime minister in 2001, he appointed her to numerous positions in his cabinet.
 Her first cabinet position as a Likud member was Minister of Regional Co-operation which she held from 7 March 2001 until 29 August 2001.
 In December 2002 Sharon appointed her to serve as Minister of Agriculture.
 She held this position until February 2003.
 In 2003, Livni was appointed Minister of Immigrant Absorption.
 She held this position until 2006.
-In 2004, Livni was appointed Minister of Housing and Construction, which she held this position until 2005.
+In 2004, Livni was appointed Minister of Housing and Construction, a position which she held until 2005.
 After Shinui left the coalition, Sharon appointed her Minister of Justice.
 In this capacity, Livni's prominence on the national stage grew, and she was considered a person of integrity who stood on the side of the rule of law, particularly with respect to various corruption cases attributed to different members of her party.

 Livni was an avid supporter of Sharon's disengagement plan, and was generally considered to be among the key moderate members of the Likud party.
 She often mediated between various elements inside the party, and was integral to garnering government support for disengagement with the "Livni Plan".
 She made efforts to achieve a two-state solution to the Israeli–Palestinian conflict, including successful efforts to have the pullout from the Gaza Strip ratified by the Knesset.
 On 12 November 2005, she spoke at the official annual commemoration of Yitzhak Rabin's assassination.
-In 2004, she received the Abirat Ha-Shilton ("Quality of Governance") award.
+In 2004, she received the Abirat Ha-Shilton ("Knight of Governance") award.